Substate/Substate/README.md

 }
 ```

-Next, add some `Action`s to trigger state changes.
-They can be defined in any namespace, but it’s neat to keep them inside the state.
+Next, add some `Action`s that will trigger model updates.
+It’s neat to define these within your model type.

 ```swift
 extension Counter {